 ALBUQUERQUE, N.M.—A team of U.S. researchers has an ambitious plan to transform the offshore wind energy industry.

-Sandia National Laboratories, a subsidiary of Lockheed Martin with roots stretching back to the Manhattan Project, is spearheading research on a revolutionary new wind turbine.
+Sandia National Laboratories, a government lab managed by Lockheed Martin, with roots stretching back to the Manhattan Project, is spearheading research on a revolutionary new wind turbine.
 The enormous offshore design would stand hundreds of metres high and have enough generating capacity to single-handedly power a small city.